-The Graeme Bell Travel Award program accepts applications in January and July for the 2020 PURE cohort.
-We are currently accepting applications for the July 1 deadline.
+The Graeme Bell Travel Award program accepts applications in September and January for the 2021 PURE cohort.
+We are currently accepting applications for the September 30 deadline.

 To be eligible to apply for a GBTA, students must:

 - Be currently enrolled as a full-time undergraduate student at the University of Calgary in good academic standing

 - Have completed a PURE research project in spring/summer 2021

 - Be presenting their PURE research at a conference or symposium